synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-badge.md

 ## Common Use Cases

-- Indicate the number of items selected, such as when using a filter
 - Show the count of newly added items
 - Display the number of messages received or tasks still pending
 - Present the quantity of items collected, like those in a shopping cart

 ## Usage Guidelines

-### Background

-- Use light backgrounds: white, neutral-100, primary-100
-- Use primary background when inverted

 ### Color